The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the sphere

 \end{theorem}

-\begin{proof} We calculate the Euler-Lagrange equation associated to the energy \eqref{esg}.
-The Lagrangian of $\mathcal{E}_S$ is $J[u,v]=u^\alpha \sqrt{u'^2+v'^2(\cos{u})^2}$.
-Since a similar computations will be done later in a similar context (see Proposition ), assume that the Lagrangian is of type
+\begin{proof} We calculate the Euler-Lagrange equation of the energy \eqref{esg}.
+The Lagrangian of $\mathcal{E}_S$ is $J[u,v,u',v']=(u+\lambda)\sqrt{u'^2+v'^2(\cos{u})^2}$.
+Since the same computations will be done later in a similar context (see Proposition \eqref{pr1}), we assume a more general case of Lagrangian of type